Exhaustion disorder: Questionnaires and rating scales

 Various questionnaires may be of use to evaluate the risk for burnout or exhaustion, rate the intensity of symptoms or screen for co-morbid disorders.
 The Karolinska Exhaustion Disorder Scale (KEDS) is used to quantify symptoms of exhaustion among the afflicted and at risk individuals.
 Shirom-Melamed Burnout Questionnaire (SMBQ) is a tool originally developed for occupational burnout sometimes employed as a rating scale in the evaluation of exhaustion disorder.
 Despite the conceptual difference between ED and burnout these questionnaires have many similarities.

 The Montgommery Åsberg Depression Rating Scale (MADRAS) is used to evaluate simultaneous symptoms of depression and the Hospital Anxiety and Depression Scale (HAD) measure signs of both depression or anxiety.
 The Alcohol Use Disorders Identification Test (AUDIT) screens for overuse of alcohol.
-The WHO Disability Assessment Schedule (WHODAS 2.0) has been studied as a means to distinguish between exhaustion and the less severe adjustment disorder, but no currently available scales or questionnaires are properly validated for use in differential diagnostics.
+The World Health Organization's Disability Assessment Timetable (WHODAT 2.0) has been studied as a means to distinguish between exhaustion and the less severe adjustment disorder, but no currently available scales or questionnaires are properly validated for use in differential diagnostics.